Mxfork/eth_mose/README.md

 -   `TransactionProcessor`: If an event passes validation, this class takes over.
 It is responsible for constructing and (in this simulation) logging the details of the corresponding `mintTokens` transaction that would be sent to the destination chain's bridge contract.

--   `BridgeOrchestrator`: The central controller that ties all the other components together.
-It contains the main application loop, manages state (like the last block scanned and the set of processed nonces), and orchestrates the flow of data from scanning to validation to processing.
+-   `BridgeOrchestrator`: The central controller that integrates all other components.
+It manages the main application loop, maintains state (like the last scanned block and the set of processed nonces), and orchestrates the flow: scanning -> validation -> processing.
 It also includes top-level error handling and resilience logic.

 ## How it Works